-8 Tips for how to pass Calculus from a Calculus teacher/tutor and her successful students
+8 Tips for how to pass Calculus from an AP Calculus tutor/teacher and her successful students

 Handing back the first graded Calculus test, a student’s posture slouched.
 His stomach dropped seeing his grade.